 Thus, our derivative positions will sometimes cause large swings in reported earnings, even though Charlie and I might believe the intrinsic value of these positions has changed little.
 He and I will not be bothered by these swings – even though they could easily amount to $1 billion or more in a quarter – and we hope you won’t be either.
 You will recall that in our catastrophe insurance business, we are always ready to trade increased volatility in reported earnings in the short run for greater gains in net worth in the long run.
 That is our philosophy in derivatives as well.

 I should mention that all of the direct currency profits we have realized have come from forward contracts, which are derivatives, and that we have entered into other types of derivatives contracts as well.
 That may seem odd, since you know of our expensive experience in unwinding the derivatives book at Gen Re and also have heard me talk of the systemic problems that could result from the enormous growth in the use of derivatives.
-Why, you may wonder, are we fooling around with such potentially toxic material?
+Why, you may wonder, are we fooling around with such potentially toxic material?2005 letter:

 The answer is that derivatives, just like stocks and bonds, are sometimes wildly mispriced.
 For many years, accordingly, we have selectively written derivative contracts – few in number but sometimes for large dollar amounts.
 We currently have 62 contracts outstanding.
 I manage them personally, and they are free of counterparty credit risk.
 So far, these derivative contracts have worked out well for us, producing pre-tax profits in the hundreds of millions of dollars (above and beyond the gains I’ve itemized from forward foreign-exchange contracts).
 Though we will experience losses from time to time, we are likely to continue to earn – overall – significant profits from mispriced derivatives.

 Long ago, Mark Twain said: “A man who tries to carry a cat home by its tail will learn a lesson that can be learned in no other way.”
 If Twain were around now, he might try winding up a derivatives business.
-After a few days, he would opt for cats.
+After a few days, he would opt for cats.2004 letter:

 We lost $104 million pre-tax last year in our continuing attempt to exit Gen Re’s derivative operation.
 Our aggregate losses since we began this endeavor total $404 million.